Tairāwhiti > GPs / Accident & Urgent Medical Care > Pinnacle Midlands Health Network >

 Make an appointment

-At the moment please either call into the practice (in-person) or ring the practice 06 868 8887.
+At the moment please either call into the practice (in-person) or ring the practice 06 868 8887 or use The Doctors App to make an online appointment.

 Enrolled patients

-Please either fill in an enrolment form at the practice (hard-copy) please present current NZ Drivers Licence or NZ Passport however if you have a non-NZ Passport we also require Immigration New Zealand proof of eligibility for NZ health care services.
+Please either fill in an enrolment form at the practice (hard-copy).
+Please present photo ID, a current NZ Drivers Licence or a current NZ Passport, however if you have a non-NZ Passport we also require Immigration New Zealand proof of eligibility for NZ health care services.

-The other option is to fill in an enrolment form online at our website - The Doctors Te Whare Hapara, again the above further documentation is required.
+The other option is to fill in an enrolment form online at our website - The Doctors Te Whare Hapara, again the above further documentation is required, which must be loaded electronically.

-Please allow up to 2 weeks once your Enrollment Application has been processed for your medical records to be transferred from your previous NZ Medical Practice.
-The practice will contact you once your application has been fully processed and we have received your prior medical records, we will contact you to notify you of this.
+Please allow up to 4 weeks for enrolment process, which may or may not include a further 2 weeks once your Enrolment Application has been processed for your medical records to be transferred from your previous NZ Medical Practice.
+The practice will contact you once your application has been fully processed and we have received your prior medical records, only then are you able to make an appointment or order a medication script.

-Please note: Only when you receive contact from our Practice that you have been fully enrolled, are you eligible to order prescriptions and make an appointment with us.
-If you have never seen the the doctor you have been assigned to, at our practice, then a double appointment (30 minutes) is required (on your first initial visit only), then single appointment time (15 mins) thereafter.
+Please note: If you have never seen the doctor you have been assigned to, at our practice, then a double appointment (30 minutes) is required (on your first initial visit only), then single appointment time (15 mins) thereafter.

 Enrolling new patients